 Treasured Montana Artist

-Secretary of State Linda McCulloch today introduced painter Jonathan Cadotte, of Browning, as the next “Treasured” Montana Artist.
-McCulloch selected Cadotte from a competitive field of candidates for his ability to represent the splendor of the Blackfeet Nation.
+Secretary of State Linda McCulloch announced pianist Philip Aaberg, of Chester, as the next “Treasured” Montana Artist.
+McCulloch selected Aaberg from a competitive field of candidates for his ability to bring the landscape of the West to a global music audience.

 “Phil Aaberg epitomizes what it means to be a treasured Montana artist,” said Secretary McCulloch.
 “Through his music, Phil brings Montana life, culture and traditions to the world.”